dreamgrove/dreamgrove/content/balance/Compendium.md

 - Cast {{< spell 202347 "Stellar Flare" >}}
 - Cast {{< spell 194153 "Starfire" >}} if {{< spell 202347 "Stellar Flare" >}} is not talented.

-You can precast from max range about 3.5 seconds before a boss is pulled when Dreamstate(T31 2pc) is not up.
+You can precast from max range about 3.5 seconds before a boss is pulled when {{< spell 424248 "Dreamstate(T31 2pc)" >}} is not up.
 If it is up you have to wait until 2.5 seconds on the pulltimer to start casting.
-Alternatively you can cast 3 Wraths+1 Starfire, which allows you to start precasting at 3 seconds.
+Alternatively you can cast 3 {{< spell 190984 "Wraths" >}} + 1 {{< spell 194153 "Starfire" >}}, which allows you to start precasting at 3 seconds.
 The dps difference between those is negligible.

 **What is a priority list?**